Zheng-NGS-Lab/SplitFusion/README.md

                       [--minPartnerEnds_OneExonJunction MINPARTNERENDS_ONEEXONJUNCTION]

-Split-Fusion is a fast data analysis pipeline detects gene fusion based on split reads and/or paired-end reads.
+Split-Fusion is a fast data analysis pipeline detects gene fusion based on chimeric split-read alignments.

 optional arguments:
   -h, --help            show this help message and exit --refGenome REFGENOME
-                        [required]. the path where human genome reference is stored
-  --database_dir DATABASE_DIR
-                        [required]. the path where large databases e.g. reference genome and annotation databases are stored --annovar ANNOVAR     [required]. the path of annovar --samtools SAMTOOLS   [required]. the path of samtools --bedtools BEDTOOLS   [required]. the path of bedtools --bwa BWA             [required]. the path of bwa --R R                 [required]. the path of R --perl PERL           [required]. the path of perl --output OUTPUT       [required]. the path where output is stored --sample_id SAMPLE_ID
+                        The reference genome file, with a full path [required].
+  --annovar ANNOVAR     The annovar executable file [required].
+  --samtools SAMTOOLS   The samtools executable file [required].
+  --bedtools BEDTOOLS   The bedtools executable file [required].
+  --bwa BWA             The bwa executable file [required].
+  --R R                 The R executable file [required].
+  --perl PERL           The perl executable file [required].
+  --output OUTPUT       The directory for output SplitFusion results
+                        [required].
+  --sample_id SAMPLE_ID
+                        The name of sample to be analyzed [required].
-                        [required]. the sample name of running --bam_dir BAM_DIR     the path where bam or fastq file is stored.
+  --bam_dir BAM_DIR     The path to the bam file to be analyzed.
+The Kickstart
-                        [Kickstart] The bam file of the sameple_id (xxx.bam or xxx.consolidated.bam) will be used.
-Either fastq_dir
+                        mode will use the bam file ('$sample_id'.bam or '$sample_id'.consolidated.bam) in this directory.
-                        or bam_dir should be specified --fastq_dir FASTQ_DIR
+                        Either fastq_dir or bam_dir should be specified.
+  --fastq_dir FASTQ_DIR
-                        the path where fastq file is stored.
+                        The path to the fastq file to be analyzed.
 Either fastq_dir or bam_dir should be specified --r1filename R1FILENAME
                         Read 1 fastq filename.
 Can be in gzipped format.
 If not specified, $fastq_dir/$sample_id.R1.fq will be